bosh-rebels/kafka-elk-spike/README.md

     $ cd kafka-elk-spike
     $ mkdir esdata
     ```
     By default the *elk-docker-compose.yml* uses *esdata* as the host volumen path name.
-If you want to use another name you have to edit the *elk-docker-compose.yml* file update  volumes: section and create your own structure.
+If you want to use another name you have to edit the *elk-docker-compose.yml* file, update  volumes: section according to your structure.

 6. Allocate enough memory(6-8GB) to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)